sheepsy90/InteractiveMachineLearning/README.md

 Key l - DrawLines - Display the Label Assignment for the Current Mouse Position as well as the lines to the k-Neigbours

 Key +/- Increase/Decrease k

+= KMeans =

+Numbers 1: Place a data point on the current mouse position Numbers 2: Place a cluster startpoint point on the current mouse position Key s: Run the Algorithm
+Key c: Clear

+= Naive Bayes =

+AS KNN